DabKickDeveloper/DabKick-Video-Player-Demo/README.md

  You  can swipe up to chat with your friend as the video plays along on both ends.

-  You may either click on the back button of your android device or the "X" mark available on the left hand side of the device to exit the video player.
+  You may tap on the back button of your android device to exit the video player.

  # Supported Device